 We have put together this guide for first time property owners because Omaha is a unique place that functions differently from any other town in New Zealand.
 Omaha is part of the wider Auckland super city, but there are some rules and general etiquette that need to be observed.

-Omaha has a local committee – the Omaha Beach Committee (OBC) which acts as the council liaison and for the continued improvement of Omaha.
-Residents in the “North End” are invited to pay a subscription of $50 per annum, which helps to pay for the security services, ongoing community enhancements, and your membership to use the Community Centre.
-“South End” residents are automatically paying this fee when they pay for their annual OBRS fees.
-The OBRS – as distinct from the OBC, is the organisation that manages the planning and design controls of properties in the south end only.
-We urge the Northern owners to pay these fees – the security services make Omaha the safest community in the region, and these services must be paid for.
+Omaha has a local committee – the Omaha Beach Community Inc. (OBC) committee – which acts as the Council liaison and for the continued improvement of Omaha.
+Residents in the north end are invited to pay a subscription of $70 per annum which helps to pay for the security services, ongoing community enhancements and your membership to use the Community Centre.
+“South End” residents are automatically paying this fee when they pay for their compulsory annual Omaha Beach Residents Society (OBRS) fees.
+The OBRS – as distinct from the OBC- is the organisation that manages the planning and design controls of properties in the south end only.
+We urge the Northern owners to pay these fees – the security services make Omaha the safest community in the region and these services must be paid for.

 Tennis courts in the south are available to all households that are members of the OBRS (Southern group).
-Alternatively there are excellent all weather courts by the Community Centre, and you can join the local club for as little as $50 per year, and receive a key to the courts.
+Alternatively there are excellent all weather courts by the Community Centre; you can join the local club for as little as $50 per year and receive a key to the courts.

-The Bowls club is also a very inexpensive club to join.
-Other local clubs include the Golf Club, surf club (there is a nippers program for the kids), the Canoeing and outriggers club, and the Omaha Ocean Swimming club.
+The Bowls Club is also a very inexpensive club to join, while other local clubs include the Golf Club, Surf Club (there is a nippers program for the kids), the Canoeing and Outriggers Club and the Omaha Ocean Swimming Club.
 All clubs are very social and will warmly welcome new members.